HIPAA PRIVACY NOTICE

 - Accounting of Disclosures.
 You may request an accounting of certain disclosures that Privia has made of your PHI.
 This accounting will list the disclosures that we have made of your PHI but will not include disclosures made for the purposes of treatment, payment, health care operations, disclosures required by law, and certain other disclosures (such as any you asked us to make).
 Your request must be in writing and state the time period for which you want the accounting (not to exceed six (6) years prior to the date you make the request).
 Privia will provide one accounting a year for free but will charge a reasonable, cost-based fee if you ask for another one within twelve (12) months.
 Privia will notify you of the costs involved with any additional request and you may withdraw your request before you incur any costs.

 - Requests for Restrictions.
 You have the right to request that Privia not use or share your PHI for treatment, payment, or health care operations.
 We are not required to agree to your request, and we may say “no” if we believe it might affect your care.
-If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
-In that case, we will approve your request unless a law requires us to share that information.
+If you pay for a service or health care item out-of-pocket in full, you may ask us not to share that information for the purpose of payment or our operations with your health insurer.
+In that case, we will approve your request unless a law specifically requires us to share that information.

-- Right to Receive a Notice of a Breach of Unsecured Medical/Billing Information.
+- Right to Receive a Notice of a Breach of Unsecured Medical Information.
 You have the right to receive prompt notice in writing of a breach of your PHI that may have compromised the privacy or security of your information.

 - Right to File a Complaint.
 If you believe your rights have been violated, you may file a complaint with us or with the Secretary of the Department of Health and Human Services (“HHS”), Office for Civil Rights, 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.